LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The focus of this thesis is to improve low-frequency (+mri) technology by examining the usability of magnetic field sensors for characterising permanent magnets used in these systems.
 The variability in the strength of permanent magnets leads to significant difficulties in constructing an (+mri) with the necessary precision for homogenous field generation.

 To address this challenge, the thesis proposes the development of a comprehensive hardware and software framework.
 The hardware system aims to selectively measure magnetic fields at different locations or fully around a permanent magnet using different sensors.
 Several existing open-source software solutions implement individual parts, but do not provide a complete data processing pipeline from acquisition to analysis, and their data storage formats are not compatible with each other.
-The accompanying open-source software for this thesis is designed not only to facilitate measurements with different sensors but also to enable the characterization of different objects.
+The accompanying open-source software for this thesis is designed not only to facilitate measurements with different sensors but also to enable the characterisation of different objects.

-The sensor testing process involves two key tests.
-Firstly, the linearity of the magnetic fields is measured with all sensors to assess the feasibility of using specific sensors.
-Secondly, the homogeneity of the sensors is evaluated to determine its capability to measure with precision greater than 1000(+ppm).
-In the end, the sensors should also measure how uniform the magnetic field is in a completed (+mri) system.
+The sensor testing process involves three key test procedures for two digital sensors.
+Firstly, the background noise for both sensors is quantified by measuring with the sensors in a constant environment without any magnets.
+Secondly, the linearity of the magnetic fields is measured for all sensors to detect deviations from the estimated ideal magnetic curve.
+At last, the temperature drift is measured by repeating the background noise test in different temperature environments.
+Sensor noise should be less than $\si{50}{\mu\tesla}$ to characterise precisely a magnetic field in a Halbach-Array of an MRI with precision greater than 1000(+ppm).

-This research initiative seeks to contribute to the improvement of low-frequency (+mri) systems by enhancing the accuracy of permanent magnet characterization.
-The outcomes of this thesis will provide insights into the selection and evaluation of sensors for future low-field (+mri) research, ultimately contributing to advancements in medical imaging technologies.
+This research initiative contributes to the improvement of low-frequency (+mri) systems by enhancing the accuracy of permanent magnet characterisation.
+The outcomes of this thesis provides insights into the selection and evaluation of sensors for future low-field (+mri) research, ultimately contributing to advancements in medical imaging technologies.

 ### Low-Field MRI